-Sediment samples for macrobenthic infaunal analysis will be collected at each station using a modified 0.1 m2 Van Veen grab (Stubbs et al. 1987).
-The participation of several different vessels and field sampling teams in Bight '13 requires that uniform procedures be followed in the field to ensure high quality samples and consistent results.
-Field personnel will be provided with the Field Operations Manual (SCCWRP 2008a) and instruction on sampling procedures, application of sample acceptance criteria, sample processing, and the collection of required sampling event information.
+Sediment samples for infaunal analysis will be collected at each station using a modified 0.1 m Van Veen grab in coastal and estuary sites (Stubbs et al. 1987) or from a 4-inch (inner diameter) sediment core in brackish estuaries.
+The participation of several different vessels and field sampling teams in Bight '18 requires that uniform procedures be followed in the field to ensure high quality samples and consistent results.
+Field personnel will be provided with the 2018 Field Operations Manual and instruction on sampling procedures, application of sample acceptance criteria, sample processing, and the collection of required sampling event information.
 All personnel are expected to understand and properly carry out all steps in the collection, screening, relaxation, and fixation of infaunal samples, and the subsampling and handling of sediment chemistry and toxicity samples.

-As described in the Field Operations Manual (SCCWRP 2013a), pre-survey field audits will be used to establish the capability of field sampling teams.
+As described in the 2018 Field Operations Manual, pre-survey field audits conducted by the Field Technical Committee Chair/Co-chair will be used to establish the capability of field sampling teams.
 During the field audits, the auditor will provide corrective instruction as necessary.
-Field audits will also be conducted during the Bight '13 survey to assure that sampling is conducted in a uniform manner and field crews record all required information.
+Field audits will also be conducted during the Bight '18 program to assure that sampling is done in a uniform manner and field crews record all required information.

 A Measurement Quality Objective (MQO) of 90% has been established for completeness of the field collection of benthic samples.
 This completeness goal was established in an attempt to derive the maximum statistical power of the sampling design.
-The MQO was not set at 100% in recognition that the randomized selection of sampling sites employed in the Bight '13 survey is likely to result in the selection of some sites where Van Veen grab sampling will be difficult or impossible.
+The MQO was not set at 100% in recognition that the randomized selection of sampling sites employed in the Bight '18 program is likely to result in the selection of some sites where sampling will be difficult or impossible.
 Nevertheless, field crews are expected to strive to meet or exceed this MQO.
 To this end, site acceptability criteria are provided in the Field Operations Manual.

-Sample acceptability criteria have been established in the Field Operations Manual (SCCWRP 2013) based on sample condition and depth of penetration of the grab.
+Sample acceptability criteria have been established in the Field Operations Manual based on sample condition and depth of penetration of the grab.
 An acceptable grab is characterized by an even surface with minimal disturbance and little or no leakage of overlying water, and a penetration depth of at least 5 cm, if the target depth of 8 cm cannot be achieved.
 Samples not meeting these criteria are rejected.